Economic Opportunity Act 1964

 Community Action changes people’s lives, embodies the spirit of hope, improves communities, and makes America a better place to live.
 We care about the entire community, and we are dedicated to helping people help themselves and each other.

 Community Action Agencies are private non-profit or public organizations that were created by the federal government in 1964 to combat poverty in a geographically designated area.
 Status as a Community Action Agency is the result of am explicit designation by the local or state government.
 The program was created to provide low-income people opportunities in accessing various resources to achieve their goals, become self-sufficient and support their community by helping other people.

 Empowering Communities through Self-Sufficiency.

 Helping, People.
-Changing Lives, is the mission of the SPCAA.
-We excel in our mission everyday with a core set of values that is the South Plains Community Action Association.
-With these core values our success in helping people has been a agency wide contribution.
+Changing Lives, is the mission of SPCAA.
+We excel in our mission everyday with a core set of values that is South Plains Community Action Association.
+With these core values our success in helping people has been an agency wide contribution.

 History of South Plains Community Action Association

 South Plains Community Action Association, Inc. began in November of 1965 as Hockley County Community Action Committee, Inc. The corporation was chartered as non-profit and the main office was established in Levelland, Texas.

 The concept of “community action” was originally conceived as part of the War on Poverty Program launched by the Economic Opportunity Act of 1964.
 Community action objectives focused on enabling people to achieve self-sufficiency and providing them with the resources to achieve that goal.
 The concept of community action, (people working together to help people), became widely known in the Levelland area.
 As the concept grew, additional services were developed and interest continued to grow in the community.
 From its origin in Hockley county, “community action” human services programs eventually expanded to a service delivery system in a 20 county area.